-This is the true value of the AcadaPlus platform, it gives educators useful, timely and actionable information which empowers them to make sound data-driven decisions which improve student outcomes.”
+This is the true value of the AcadaPlus platform, it gives educators useful, timely and actionable information which empowers them to make sound data-driven decisions that improve student outcomes.”

-Q: What are your goals as the socially responsible startup?
+Q: What are your goals as a socially responsible startup?

 Most schools today still rely on paper-intensive, manual filing processes in cabinets, things like that.
 Some teachers still take attendance on a ledger or notebook.